teejlab/API-Risk-Assessment-Framework/docs/report_book/_build/html/_sources/5_conclusion.md

 # 5. Conclusion and Recommendation

-In this project, we set out to create a tool to quantify the risk of the endpoints of each API based on security and data sovereignty markers.
+In this project, we set out to create a tool to ***quantify the risk of the endpoints of each API based on security and data sovereignty markers***.
 To this end, the team has been successful in creating a model that is not only highly interpretable.
 More importantly, it scores highly in the acceptance criteria (Recall) - attaining a recall score of 0.99 for both the train and test set.

 Despite the team’s success, we decided to further investigate about the validity of the risk labels.
 To re-emphasise, API security is a completely novel field and thus there is no absolute or ground truth to their labels.
 As such, we attempted an unsupervised learning technique.